 A guide to grants available in Rushcliffe: grants for groups, grants for individuals, energy efficiency grants and environmental grants.

-Grants for capital works to grounds or buildings are limited to a maximum of £15,000* per application.
-They are available to properly constituted voluntary groups andto parish and town councils.
-Any organisations interested in applying can download the application form here: Capital Grant Application Form Jan 2017
+Rushcliffe Borough Council provides grants for capital works to grounds or buildings, up to a maximum of £15,000* per application.
+They are available to properly constituted community and voluntary groups and to parish and town councils.
+Find out more information or apply online here

 Energy efficiency grants